CPWeaver/dotfiles/home/arch/Provisioning.md

       - ReferralCandy, "refer 3 friends for a free month"
       - Premium features for conversion
       - Recurring subscription based
+      - possibly a device add-on sub?
+        - e.g. "I want to pay to use industry's devices"
     - Usage-based billing
       - there be dragons here
     - Taxes?
+    - Basic auditing for consistency between auth0 and recurly
   - Provisioning
     - Buy from sales automation tool
     - Off-prem provisioning of connects